Puddinghead

 Puddinghead is the third studio album by Australian indie pop band Ball Park Music, released on 4 April 2014 by Stop Start and Inertia Music.

-Supported by two singles—"She Only Loves Me When I'm There" and "Trippin' the Light Fantastic",—Puddinghead was the band's first self-produced album.
+It was supported by two singles, "She Only Loves Me When I'm There" and "Trippin' the Light Fantastic", as well as two national tours and one European tour in 2014.
+The album was nominated for Best Rock Album at the 2014 ARIA Music Awards, and Australian Album of the Year at the 2014 J Awards.
+It peaked at number two on the ARIA Albums Chart.

-The band promoted the album with two national tours, the Puddinghead Tour in April/May 2014 and the Trippin' the Light Fantastic tour in September/October 2014.
-The band also embarked on a short European tour in November.

-At the 2014 ARIA Music Awards, it was nominated for Best Rock Album.

-At the 2014 J Awards, the album was nominated for Australian Album of the Year.